Robert Erskine (inventor): Early life

 Erskine was born in Scotland and attended the University of Edinburgh.
 As a young man he started a business, but it failed.
 He invented the "Continual Stream Pump" and "Platometer", a centrifugal hydraulic engine, and experimented with other hydraulic systems.
 He became known as an inventor and engineer of some renown in his native land.
 Erskine also became active in civic issues and increasingly gained the respect of his community.

 Immigration to New Jersey

 In 1771 at the age of 36 he was elected a Fellow of the Royal Society, a prestigious appointment in the scientific community.
 That year the owners of an ironworks near Ringwood, New Jersey, hired Erskine to replace Peter Hasenclever as ironmaster.
 The latter's profligate spending had nearly bankrupted the operation.
 Erskine immediately set about trying to make the operation profitable.
 His efforts were cut short by the American Revolutionary War.
-Erskine was sympathetic to the American cause, but worried that might he lose his workers to the army.
+Erskine was sympathetic to the American cause, but worried that he might lose his workers to the army.
 Instead he organised them into a citizen militia and was appointed as captain in August 1775.